A brief introduction to the Netherlands

 Living and working in the Netherlands

 International residents tread a well-worn path to the ‘Lowlands’.
-Out of a population of almost 16.8 million people, more than three and a half million have a foreign background (statline.cbs.nl).
+Out of a population of some 16.9 million people, more than three and a half million have a foreign background (cbs.nl).
 This multi-ethnic characteristic of the country’s population has historic roots stretching back several hundred years, though most rapid changes in population demographics have come about in the last 40 years.

-Foreign policy has impacted domestic politics in recent years, and two governments collapsed in the space of around two years.
-The last collapse in April 2012 under the incumbent Prime Minister, Mark Rutte, resulted from a breakdown in coalition support over a budget plan to steer the Eurozone’s fifth-largest economy back below the EU deficit ceiling of three percent, still projected to sit at 3.3 percent in 2014.
+Foreign policy has impacted domestic politics in recent years, and influenced two government collapses in the space of around two years.
+The last collapse in April 2012 resulted from a coalition breakdown over austerity measures to steer the Eurozone’s fifth-largest economy below the EU deficit ceiling of 3 percent.

-Traditionally, the Dutch government is a coalition of two or more parties, earning the nickname of the ‘land of compromise'.
-However, a majority coalition formed for the first time in the last general election in September 2012.
-The Netherlands also strengthened its stance on austerity with large gains achieved by pro-European parties, with the central-right liberal VVD taking 41 seats and the social-democratic labour party PvdA winning 39 seats.
-In contrast, loses were incurred by the Christian Democrat CDA and Geert Wilders’ Freedom Party (PVV), a nationalistic party known for its right-wing focus.
+The Dutch government’s traditional reliance on a coalition of two or more parties has earned it the nickname ‘the land of compromise’.
+But, for the first time, a majority coalition formed in the last September 2012 elections.
+The Netherlands strengthened its stance on austerity with large gains achieved by pro-European parties, the central-right liberal VVD and the social-democratic labour party PvdA.
+In contrast, losses were incurred by the previous coalition parties, the Christian Democrat CDA and Geert Wilders’ Freedom Party (PVV), a nationalistic party known for its right-wing focus.
 The next elections for the lower chamber of parliament are scheduled for March 2017.

-With Mark Rutte continuing as prime minister, a coalition with Diederik Samsom's PvdA gives the current Dutch government a comfortable majority to pass budget cuts, although further opposition support is needed to pass laws in the Senate.
-Recent economic downturn, however, has seen a large shift in public opinion towards cuts of up to EUR 6 billion in the 2014 budget.
+With Mark Rutte continuing as prime minister, a coalition with Diederik Samsom's PvdA gives the current Dutch government a comfortable majority to pass budget cuts, although further opposition support is needed to pass any laws in the Senate.
+Economic downturn, however, saw a large shift in public opinion towards cuts of EUR 6 billion in the 2014 budget.
 But the deficit met the EU’s target in 2014, and is expected to sit at 2.2 percent in 2015.

-Now the Netherland’s biggest national party will be King’s Day on April 27 (the king’s birthday), breaking the traditional date of April 30, which has honoured the previous Queen Juliana’s birthday since 1949.
-Regardless, the ubiquitous oranjegekte (orange madness) will surely take over, where people wear orange shirts, hats, dresses and wigs to celebrate while enjoying the annual free market (vrijmarkt), as it’s the one time when people can set up shop without a trading licence.
+Now the Netherland’s biggest nation-wide party celebrates King’s Day on April 27 (the king’s birthday), breaking the traditional celebration on April 30 that has honoured the previous Queen Juliana’s birthday since 1949.
+Regardless, the ubiquitous oranjegekte (orange madness) still takes over, where people wear orange shirts, hats, dresses and wigs to celebrate while enjoying the annual free market (vrijmarkt), as it’s the one time when people can set up shop without a trading licence.

 The Netherlands: Facts and figures

-> Monarchy: The House of Oranje-Nassau has governed the Netherlands since 1815 and King Willehm-Alexandar, born 1967, was crowned this year, along with his Argentinean wife Maxima, who will serve as the queen consort.
+- Monarchy: The House of Oranje-Nassau has governed the Netherlands since 1815.
+King Willehm-Alexandar, born 1967, was crowned in 2013, along with his Argentinean wife Maxima, who serves as the queen consort.

-> Media and culture: The Netherlands has the highest museum density in the world, with nearly 1,000 institutions.
-The television programme Big Brother is a Dutch invention and Paul Verhoeven is known internationally for his direction of RoboCop and Total Recall.
+- Media and culture: The Netherlands has the highest museum density in the world with nearly 1,000 institutions.
+The television program Big Brother is a Dutch invention and Paul Verhoeven is known internationally for his direction of RoboCop and Total Recall.